 Rachel Castrejon makes going through the divorce process as seamless as possible by guiding her clients through the process with compassion and purpose in order to accomplish the best result for the client.
 During the divorce process, the divorcing parties must value and allocate assets and debts, determine spousal and child support, resolve child custody and visitation issues, and resolve other complicated issues such as business valuation and division and stock/option/restricted stock units division.

-With 19 years of experience, Rachel Castrejon works collaboratively with accountants, experts, appraisers, business valuation experts, psychotherapists, parenting coordinators, realtors, estate planning attorneys, and others to help you resolve all of your Family Law issues in an effective, efficient and dignified manner.
+With over 20 years of experience, Rachel Castrejon works collaboratively with accountants, experts, appraisers, business valuation experts, psychotherapists, parenting coordinators, realtors, estate planning attorneys and others to help you resolve all of your family law issues in an effective, efficient and dignified manner.

 Rachel has represented several clients in domestic partnership disputes and dissolutions and same-sex marriages.
 This representation includes out-of-state clients who have to dissolve their partnership in California because the state in which they reside does not recognize the domestic partnership.

 Contact The Firm Today

 Attorney Rachel Castrejon has the experience necessary to help you resolve any legal matter that may come up during the course of your divorce.
 Contact the firm, Rachel Castrejon Attorney at Law, and work with a certified family law specialist today.
 Call 415-636-5169 to make an appointment.